-35.4 General Policies & Principles
+5.7.4 General Policies & Principles

-35.4.1 Responsibility to Report Misconduct
+Responsibility to Report Misconduct

-All employees or individuals associated with Georgia Tech shall report observed, suspected, or apparent misconduct in science to the Provost or Vice Provost for Research.
-If an individual is unsure whether a suspected incident falls within the definition of scientific or other scholarly misconduct, he or she may call the Chief Legal Advisor at (404) 894-4812 to discuss the suspected misconduct informally.
+All employees or individuals associated with Georgia Tech shall report observed, suspected, or apparent misconduct in science to the Provost or Executive Vice-President for Research.
+If an individual is unsure whether a suspected incident falls within the definition of scientific or other scholarly misconduct, he or she may call the Chief Legal Advisor to discuss the suspected misconduct informally.
 If the circumstances described by the individual do not meet the definition of Scientific or Other Scholarly Misconduct, the Provost will refer the individual or allegation to other offices or officials with responsibility for resolving the problem.
-Compliance concerns in the Georgia Tech Research Institute may also be reported via the hotline at (404) 385-0311.
+Compliance concerns in the Georgia Tech Research Institute may also be reported via their hotline.
 At any time, an employee may have confidential discussions and consultations about concerns of possible misconduct with the Provost and will be counseled about appropriate procedures for reporting allegations.

-35.4.2 Protecting the Complainant
+Protecting the Complainant